patrickjohncyh/fashion-clip/README.md

 approx: bool -> option to use approximate nearest neighbors
 ```

-Similar to the `FCLIPDataset` abstraction, we have included a pre-trained `FashionCLIP` model from the paper.
+Similar to the `FCLIPDataset` abstraction, we have included a pre-trained `FashionCLIP` model from the paper, hosted
-If an unknown dataset and model combination is received, the image and caption vectors will be generated
+[here](https://huggingface.co/patrickjohncyh/fashion-clip).
+If an unknown dataset and model combination is received,
-upon instantiation, otherwise pre-computed vectors/embeddings will be pulled from S3.
+the image and caption vectors will be generated upon object instantiation, otherwise pre-computed vectors/embeddings will
+be pulled from S3.

 ```
 from fashion_clip import FCLIPDataset, FashionCLIP